IngvarKofoed/AlfredAI/memory-bank/activeContext.md

 ## Next Steps

+1.  **Test Docker Tool:** Test the new Docker tool end-to-end to verify all actions work correctly:
+    - Test create-dockerfile action with different base images (Node.js, Python, nginx, generic)
+    - Test run action with various parameter combinations (ports, volumes, environment variables)
+    - Test container management actions (ps, logs, stop, remove)
+    - Test build action with generated Dockerfiles
+    - Verify Docker availability detection and error messaging
-1.  **Test MCP Persistence:** Test the new MCP server persistence functionality end-to-end by:
+2.  **Test MCP Persistence:** Test the new MCP server persistence functionality end-to-end by:
     - Connecting to MCP servers using the mcpConsumer tool
     - Restarting the backend server
     - Verifying servers auto-reconnect on startup
     - Testing the remove-server functionality
-2.  **Documentation:** Create user documentation for MCP server configuration and management.
+3.  **Documentation:** Create user documentation for MCP server configuration and management.
-3.  **Test /tools Command:** Test the new `/tools` command end-to-end to verify native tool listing and MCP server discovery functionality.
+4.  **Test /tools Command:** Test the new `/tools` command end-to-end to verify native tool listing and MCP server discovery functionality.
-4.  **Test Command Autocomplete:** Test the new '/' autocomplete feature end-to-end in the CLI client.
+5.  **Test Command Autocomplete:** Test the new '/' autocomplete feature end-to-end in the CLI client.
-5.  **Test Command System:** Test all new commands (/clear, /history, /status, /tools, /help) end-to-end with WebSocket clients.
+6.  **Test Command System:** Test all new commands (/clear, /history, /status, /tools, /help) end-to-end with WebSocket clients.
-6.  **Test Conversation Context:** Test the conversation context fix end-to-end with multiple user messages to ensure context is maintained.
+7.  **Test Conversation Context:** Test the conversation context fix end-to-end with multiple user messages to ensure context is maintained.
-7.  **Integration Testing:** Verify the fix works with both CLI and web-based clients.
+8.  **Integration Testing:** Verify the fix works with both CLI and web-based clients.
-8.  **Session Management:** Consider adding session management features like conversation history persistence to disk or database.
+9.  **Session Management:** Consider adding session management features like conversation history persistence to disk or database.
-9.  **Test CLI Enhancement:** Test the new dual-mode question answering functionality end-to-end.
+10. **Test CLI Enhancement:** Test the new dual-mode question answering functionality end-to-end.
-10. **Test MCP Implementation:** Test the complete MCP protocol implementation end-to-end with a real MCP server (e.g., filesystem server).
+11. **Test MCP Implementation:** Test the complete MCP protocol implementation end-to-end with a real MCP server (e.g., filesystem server).
-11. **Error Handling Enhancement:** Add more robust error handling and user-friendly error messages.
+12. **Error Handling Enhancement:** Add more robust error handling and user-friendly error messages.
-12. Thoroughly test the WebSocket communication (sending and receiving messages).
+13. Thoroughly test the WebSocket communication (sending and receiving messages).
-13. Integrate WebSocket message handling with the `parseAssistantMessage` function or other relevant assistant logic.
+14. Integrate WebSocket message handling with the `parseAssistantMessage` function or other relevant assistant logic.
-14. Define how WebSocket communication will be used by the assistant for both CLI and web-based clients (e.g., for streaming responses, real-time updates, ensuring a common communication interface).
+15. Define how WebSocket communication will be used by the assistant for both CLI and web-based clients (e.g., for streaming responses, real-time updates, ensuring a common communication interface).
-15. Perform end-to-end testing of the new `/assistant/message` route to ensure the `parseAssistantMessage` function behaves as expected within the application context.
+16. Perform end-to-end testing of the new `/assistant/message` route to ensure the `parseAssistantMessage` function behaves as expected within the application context.
-16. Begin development or refinement of how the `AssistantCore` (or equivalent component) utilizes the parsed message data from HTTP requests.
+17. Begin development or refinement of how the `AssistantCore` (or equivalent component) utilizes the parsed message data from HTTP requests.

 ## Active Decisions & Considerations

+-   **Docker Tool Design:** Chose to implement a comprehensive tool covering the full Docker workflow rather than separate tools for each operation.
+This provides better user experience and clearer tool discovery while maintaining parameter-based action selection.
+-   **Docker Security:** Implemented basic command validation to prevent obviously dangerous operations while maintaining Docker's inherent flexibility and power.
+-   **Dockerfile Generation:** Chose to implement smart template generation based on base image type rather than generic templates, providing immediate value and following Docker best practices for common technology stacks.
 -   **MCP Configuration Format:** Chose to use the exact format requested by the user with `mcpServers` object structure.
 This provides a clean, organized way to manage multiple server configurations.
 -   **File-based Persistence:** Decided to use JSON file storage for MCP configurations rather than a database.
 This keeps the solution simple, human-readable, and easily portable.
 -   **Security Considerations:** Added configuration file to .gitignore to prevent accidental commits of sensitive API keys or tokens.